outdreamer/build-a-cure/docs/tasks/function_to_do.md

     - more devs converting to 'task description writers' creating standardized task descriptions & identifying repeated work, automation opportunities & other high-level semantic tasks is a better career once programming turns into a 'task bidding freelance market' where AI coders frequently outcompete dev

   - add to math-interface mappings
+    - 'cellular automata' as a 'uniform function network state machine depicting interactivity (interaction space or convolution) between a function & itself'
     - a network where nodes are organized by similarity applies geometry by applying the 'distance' shape to the network to represent the concept of 'similarity'
     - a 'structure with one piecc missing' is a geometric shape of 'obviousness' or 'implication' where completing the shape is a default & trivial operation
     - a shape with corners is useful for depicting various change types producing maximally different points